nimling/bicep.bolt/README.md

 Everything you need to manage your bicep modules to azure container registry.
 Upload multiple bicep modules at the same time with automatic verisioning!

+NEWS!
+BOLT IS NO LONGER JUST A PUBLISHING TOOL! read more about the new deployment tool [here](./starterpack/readme.md)

 ---

 ## What is Bolt?